grandady/superstore/README.md

 4. **Ship Date:** Date when the order was shipped.

-5. **Ship Mode:** Method of shipping for the order (e.g., Standard Class, Second Class, First Class, Same Day).
+5. **Ship Mode:** Method of shipping for the order (e.g., Standard Class, Second Class, First Class).

 6. **Customer ID:** Unique identifier for each customer.